Lash Extension Safety and Aftercare Product Sourcing Guide for Packaging Plans

 Rule: Mist for 30 seconds at a distance of 30cm.
 Too close causes “shock polymerization” (white residue).

-Worried about eyes red after eyelash extensions? 🛑 The Nano-Mister is the professional secret to soothing hydration and instant fume reduction, ensuring a comfortable finish.
+Worried about eyes red after eyelash extensions? 🛑 The Nano-Mister is the professional sourcing notes to soothing hydration and instant fume reduction, ensuring a comfortable finish.

 Alt Text: technician using nano mister to prevent eyes red after eyelash extensions.